Guichaguri/cross-caller/README.md

 ### Rhino

 Rhino supports three types of stack trace formats: Rhino's own format, V8 and Mozilla formats.
-This library does not supports capturing filenames in Rhino's own format, but does on both the V8 and the Mozilla formats.
+This library does not support capturing filenames in Rhino's own format, but does on both the V8 and the Mozilla formats.

 You can change to either format by setting the system property `rhino.stack.style` to `V8` or `MOZILLA`, or call `RhinoException.setStackStyle(StackStyle.V8)` programmatically.